 When we caricaturize those who sexually assault children into monsters, perverts, or freaks, we blind ourselves to the reality of how, why, and who perpetrates these heinous crimes.
 We send the message that these people are monsters, but if we are on the lookout for monsters, we will never find them, we will only find people we trust around us.
 These crimes happen in communities where people trust each other, they happen because of stress or mismanaged mental health needs, and they are perpetrated by people who are just as human as you are.

 While it is difficult to comprehend how or why someone can sexually abuse a child, 93% of sexually abused children and the people who love and care for those children know, trust, and love the person who abused that child.
-But if we are on the lookout for monsters, we will never consider that the warning behaviors in potential abusers could be displayed by people we know and trust.
+But if we are on the lookout for monsters, we will never consider that the warning behaviors in at-risk people could be displayed by people we know and trust.
 And if we cannot consider that, we cannot have a conversation with them to possibly intervene in their mental health issues before they abuse a child, and another child becomes a victim.